dbrabon/file_adoption/README.md

   scan or cron run.
 Defaults to 20.
 - **Follow symbolic links** – When checked, files discovered through symbolic links are included in scans.
 Disabled by default.
+- **Maximum scan depth** – Limit how many directory levels scans will traverse.
+  Set to `0` for no limit.

 Changes are stored in `file_adoption.settings`.